python/typing/docs/spec/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~

 :ref:`Any` allows gradually adding static types to a dynamically-typed program.
-For a dynamically-typed program, a static checker has the type :ref:`Any` for
+For a fully dynamically-typed program, a static checker has the type :ref:`Any`
-all terms, and should emit no errors on such a program.
-Adding more static type
+for all terms, and should emit no errors.
+Adding more static type annotations
-annotations to the program (making the program more statically typed) may
+to the program (making the program more statically typed) may result in static
-result in static type errors, if the program is not correct or if the static
+type errors, if the program is not correct or if the static type annotations
-type annotations aren't able to fully represent the runtime types.
-Removing
+aren't able to fully represent the runtime types.
+Removing static type
-static type annotations (making the program more dynamic) should not result in
+annotations (making the program more dynamic) should not result in additional
-additional static type errors.
-This is often referred to as the **gradual
+static type errors.
+This is often referred to as the **gradual guarantee**.
-guarantee**.

 In Python's type system, we don't take the gradual guarantee as a strict
 requirement, but it's a useful guideline.